Foreign Market Development Cooperator Program (10.600)

 Award Procedure

-Applications are reviewed against the allocation criteria and factors set forth in 7 CFR part 1484 and the Federal Register program announcement.
+Applications are reviewed against the allocation criteria and factors set forth in 7 CFR Part 1484 and the program announcement.
 CCC notifies each applicant of the final disposition of its application and also issues a public announcement concerning the allocation of resources among the applicant organizations.
-Each approved applicant receives a program agreement and an allocation/marketing plan approval letter which specifies any special terms and conditions applicable to a cooperator's program.
-Final agreement occurs when both the participating organization and the Administrator of FAS in the Administrator's capacity as Vice President, CCC, sign the program agreement.
+Each approved applicant receives a program agreement and an approval letter that specifies any special terms and conditions applicable to a Cooperator's program.
+Final agreement occurs when both the participating organization and FAS sign the program agreement.

 Deadlines